Symposium on Parallelism in Algorithms and Architectures

-SPAA, the ACM Symposium on Parallelism in Algorithms and Architectures, is an academic conference in the fields of parallel computing and distributed computing.
+The ACM Symposium on Parallelism in Algorithms and Architectures (SPAA) is an academic conference in the fields of parallel computing and distributed computing.
 It is sponsored by the Association for Computing Machinery special interest groups SIGACT and SIGARCH, and it is organized in cooperation with the European Association for Theoretical Computer Science (EATCS).

 History

 SPAA was first organised on 18–21 June 1989, in Santa Fe, New Mexico, United States.
 In 1989–2002, SPAA was known as Symposium on Parallel Algorithms and Architectures.
 In 2003, the name changed to Symposium on Parallelism in Algorithms and Architectures to reflect the extended scope of the conference.

-In 2003 and 2007, SPAA was part of the Federated Computing Research Conference (FCRC).
-In 1998, 2005, 2009, and 2024, SPAA was co-located with the ACM Symposium on Principles of Distributed Computing (PODC).
+In 2003, 2007, and 2023, SPAA was part of the Federated Computing Research Conference (FCRC).
+SPAA and the ACM Symposium on Principles of Distributed Computing (PODC) were co-located or jointly held in 1998, 2005, 2009, 2013, 2017, 2023, 2024, and 2026.